happyyi008/dotfiles/cheatsheet.md

 #VIM

 ###Shortcuts
-zz: Center cursor location
+zz              : Center cursor location
 0               : Go to beginning of the line
+:%so ~/.vimrc   : reloads .vimrc
+''!             : copy into system clipboard in visual mode

 ###Match and replace end of line with new line
 :%s/$/^V^M/g